Venue and Transportation

 Vicenza is on the A4 (Milan-Venice) motorway, which is linked to the European motorway network.

 Vicenza has a wide range of accommodation, from luxury hotels to youth hostels.
 The estimated rates per night for single or double accommodation, breakfast included, are from 50 € to 150€.
-These prices will be updated in 2021 with the cost of living.
-The Organizing Committee will select a few hotels in Vicenza willing to apply special rates for Conferences participants.
 Some hotels are at walking distance from the Conference venue, whereas courtesy buses will be arranged from the others hotels to the Conferences venue.

 Some of the hotels are shown below: